henry2004y/vlasiator_manual/menu4.md

 ## SysBoundary

 The top level file is `sysboundarycondition.cpp`, with the declaration of `namespace SBC`.
-It contains a base class called `SysBoundaryCondition`, and 4 derived classes:
+It contains a base class called `SysBoundaryCondition`, and 5 derived classes:
 * `DoNotCompute`
 * `Ionosphere`
 * `Outflow`
 * `SetMaxwellian`
+* `SetByUser`

 The base class has a private variable `sysBoundaryCondList` to keep track of all the boundary conditions as strings.
 This can contain multiple options for the same BC class?